Closes: Saturday, January 15, 2022

 How to Apply

 Excellent references from previous employers must be furnished upon request.
-Salary is dependent upon qualifications, experience, labor market and institution salary formula.
+The successful candidate must begin work on February 1, 2022.
+Salary is dependent upon qualifications, experience, and labor market.

-A completed Southeastern Community College application form, a resume, letter of interest and educational transcripts (unofficial copies of transcripts will be sufficient for the screening process, but official copies must be submitted prior to employment) must be submitted to the college Human Resources Office in order for applicants to be considered for this position.
-Deadline for applications will be January 15.
+A completed Southeastern Community College application, a resume, letter of interest addressing the position requirements and college transcripts (unofficial copies of transcripts will be sufficient for the screening process, but official copies must be submitted prior to employment) must be submitted to the college Human Resources Office in order for applicants to be considered for this position.
+Applications will be accepted until position is filled.

-Applicants should direct all inquiries to the Human Resources Office, Southeastern Community College, 4564 Chadbourn Hwy., Whiteville, NC 28472.
+Applicants should direct all inquiries to the Human Resources Office, Southeastern Community College, P.O.
+Box 151, Whiteville, NC 28472.

 An Equal Employment Opportunity/Affirmative Action Employer